Bring peace to your own backyard

 Many people have gotten the message in recent years that meditation is good for them.
-Not only has it been practiced for centuries, it is also proven to lower blood pressure and reduce stress and anxiety.
+Not only has it been practiced for centuries, but it is also proven to lower blood pressure and reduce stress and anxiety.
 Creating an area in your garden to meditate does not have to be expensive or require you to re-landscape your entire back yard.
-Here are some tips to creating your own, personal Zen-inspired area.
+Here are some tips for creating your own, personal Zen-inspired area.

 Part of our Zen Market statuary collection, this statue of Krishna with flute (at right) stands 45″ tall and because it is made from a fiberglass cement composite, is lighter in weight and more weather resistant than traditional stone or cast stone.

-Choose an area of your yard that will evokes a sense of calm.
+Choose an area of your yard that will evoke a sense of calm.
 This might be a more secluded patio off of a bedroom, a small clearing on the edge of a wooded area or stream, or even a spot on a porch or balcony.